St. Miquel 19 Refurbishment / Carles Oliver

 -

-From the architect.
+Text description provided by the architects.
 Refurbishment project built with € 18,000 budget that aims to bring empty homes back into use for people in housing need, which is a huge problem right now at tourist areas like Mallorca island.

 € 12,000 have been used for energy efficieny improvement (roof insulation and biomass stove) and € 6,000 for indoor rehabilitation.